NeverGM/ACE-VR-Handsets/README.md

 A full 2011 kit for ACE VR.
 These are parts intended for VR handsets and are not compatible with the real thing.

-Includes handset, trigger, mag release, and sear.
+Includes handset, trigger, mag release, lifter arm and sear.